szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - **Iron** golems: They now have no resistance to electric damage (only element they aren't immune to) and absorb 27% of fire damage as healing (from 25%).
 Additionally, they resist 35% of physical damage (from 20% in BG, 0% in IWDEE), double for missile damage.
 - **Flesh** golems: They absorb 27% of electric damage as healing (from 25%), and are immune to both fire and cold.
 Their base health is also increased from 40 to 45.
 Their animation is now changed to Ogrillon, similar to BGEE, and for consistency with other golems, their movement speed will be sharply increased.
 They also resist now 15% of physical damage.
 (Not IWDEE)
 - **Stone** golems: They now resist **25**% of physical damage (from 0%).
 This includes juggernaut golems.
 - **Lesser clay** golems: they have half of the normal resistances of clay golems instead of none.
-So they will take half of the damaging from slashing, piercing, and missile, instead of resisting it all.
+So they will take half of the damage from slashing, piercing, and missile, instead of resisting it all.
 - **Brain** golems: They resist **10% more** piercing, slashing, and missile damage (**35%**).
 They will also use the Ogrillon animation, with a pinkish brainy hue.
 - **Magic golem****: 27% of the non-physical damage they take is always absorbed as healing.
 - **Adamantite golems**: Normally identical to Iron Golems, except with 70% higher physical resistance, they're now slightly more powerful.
 They are, according to lore, *almost* impossible to defeat.
 Therefore: